On track to implement 'Single Window Clearance' system: DPIIT Chief

-New Delhi, March 10 (IANS) Centre is on track to implement the 'Single Window Clearance' system by April 15, as part of 'ease of doing business', a senior official said on Tuesday.
+New Delhi: Centre is on track to implement the 'Single Window Clearance' system by April 15, as part of 'ease of doing business', a senior official said on Tuesday.

 Accordingly, the process will enable a much smoother route for conducting business in India.